sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

 e.g.

-- `68M`
+- `101M`
-    + 68 bases matching the reference
+    + 101 bases matching the reference
-- `1S67M`
+- `1S100M`
-    + 1 soft-clipped read followed by 67 matches
+    + 1 soft-clipped read followed by 100 matches
 - `15M87N70M90N16M`
     + 15 matches following by 87 bases skipped followed by 70 matches etc.

-Rather than dealing with `.sam` files, we usually analyse a `.bam` file.
+### `sam` or `bam?`

+Alignment algorithms such as `HISAT2` tend to produce a `sam` file as their raw output, whereas we usually analyse a `.bam` file.
+The contents of both files are *exactly the same*.
+Whereas a `sam` file is designed to be *human-readable*, a `bam` file can be processed *more efficiently by a computer* as it is compressed and indexed.

+The reads in a `sam` file tend to be arranged in the order that they were generated by the sequencer.
+On the other hand, the `bam` file that you see in Galaxy has been sorted according to the position that the reads map.
+If you run your own alignments using command line software, you will need to use a tool to *sort and index* the data before analysis.

 -----